Report in PDF Format With Crime Statistics for Calendar Years 2012, 2011 & 2010

 - It is important that such physical evidence be preserved in order to assist with any ensuing criminal investigation.
 If the student believes that she/he may be the victim of date rape by being drugged, she/he should go directly to a hospital to receive a toxicology examination since such drugs only remain in a person’s system for a short period of time.
 The Department of Public Safety will assist with notification of other law enforcement authorities and/or medical professionals if the student so chooses.

-Files relating to sex offenses are kept confidential by the Department of Public Safety and by the Office for Student Affairs/Student Development, unless otherwise required by law or CUNY policy.
+Files relating to sex offenses are kept confidential by the Office of Public Safety and by the Office of Student Affairs/Student Development, unless otherwise required by law or CUNY policy.